- Out for a Stroll

 Most cruise ships have cribs for infants and should actually stock your room with whole milk if you ask – so ask in advance.

 Before you get on the ship, the porter will take all of your bags…make sure to keep your diaper bag and stroller & whatever you’ll need for the next few hours, but give him everything else to make check in & security easier and faster.
 Remember that you will have to carry all items you don’t give to the porter until your room is ready…which can sometimes be hours.
 We recommend keeping your stroller with you because sometimes you can’t get into your room until after a much-needed nap.
-Consider one of our stroller organizers to minimize the number of items you need to carry in your diaper bag but still allows you to keep needed supplies close by.
+Consider one of our stroller organizers to minimize the number of items you need to carry in your diaper bag or in place of carrying around a heavy diaper bag.